bg_image

 Dental Filling Treatment

-• The tooth and surrounding gums are numbed with local anesthesia
+• The teeth and gingiva to be filled are numbed by local anesthesia.

-• After conducting appropriate examinations, the hollow part of the tooth is filled with composite or amalgam.
-In this way, the restorative treatment is completed.
+• After appropriate checks are conducted, the cavity part of the tooth is filled with composite or amalgam filling.
+The filling process is completed this way.

 • Amalgam fillings are low-cost fillings.
 These are solid as they are metal alloys.